miiichael/social-docs/docs/configuration/settings.rst

     When disconnecting an account, it is recommended to trigger a token revoke action in the authentication provider, that way we inform it that the token won't be used anymore and can be disposed.
-By default the action is not triggered because it's not a common option on every provider, and tokens should be disposed automatically after a short time.
+By default, the action is not triggered because it's not a common option on every provider, and tokens should be disposed automatically after a short time.